Things You Should Know About Your Provisional Work Permit in the Philippines [INFOGRAPHIC]

 Your application will not be processed unless the documents have been fulfilled and submitted to BI.
 They may ask you for additional documents.

-Start Your Career in the Philippines in 2021
+Start Your Career in the Philippines

 Securing a visa in a foreign country can be challenging, especially when you are unfamiliar with the process.
 By knowing who and how to seek advice for immigration and visa rules, you can ensure a fruitful stay in the Philippines.